Foresters for the Birds

 - Collaborate and support others to bring Foresters for the Birds across the landscape

-- Working with biologists and conservationists to identify habitat and silvicultural recommendations for at-risk bird species and bird species with populations in decline
+- Work with biologists and conservationists to identify habitat and silvicultural recommendations for at-risk bird species and bird species with populations in decline

-- Hosting educational workshops that engage the network of foresters, woodland owners, tree farmers, land trusts, and conservation organizations in promoting the connection between bird habitat and working woodlands.
+- Host educational workshops that engage the network of foresters, woodland owners, tree farmers, land trusts, and conservation organizations

 Webinars